markmdagitboy/markmdagitboy.github.io/README.md

 # markmdagitboy.github.io
-# Experimental web development for reusme and portfolio building.
+# Experimental web development for resume and portfolio building.
-# Utilizing AI tools to spped up parts of the development process and learning what teools are useful.
+# Utilizing AI tools to speed up parts of the development process and learning what teools are useful.